Sky Q

 And speaking of sport, the new apps panel, which can be accessed picture-in-picture style at any time, looks especially useful for sports fans in that it can be used to keep an eye live scores and the like without interrupting whatever it is that you're watching.
 Not a sports fan?
 You can access Sky News, Weather and even your photos (from Facebook) using the same app panel.

-The Sky Q Silver box is the only one in the range that'll let you watch Ultra HD, with sports, movies and TV box sets on the 4K menu.
-We asked about HDR (high-dynamic range, the contrast-enhancing next-gen tech du jour) and Sky replied: “We always aim to offer the highest picture quality and HDR will be considered once the standards are finalised by the industry".
-So that's a "no comment" then.
+The Sky Q 2TB box is the only one in the range that'll let you watch Ultra HD, with sports, movies and TV box sets on the 4K menu.

-One last portal that deserves special mention is Online Video.
-Here you can access specifically optimised versions of the YouTube and Vevo apps, as well as a load of content curated by Sky itself.

-This latter feature is rather cool, as it allows for super-quick access to whatever kind of video takes your mood.
-Tough day at work?
-Click Quick Laughs and you'll get an instant boost courtesy of a sneezing panda, a child biting another child's finger, or whatever hilarious little internet snippet has recently gone viral.
+Since late 2018 there are now two ways of getting Netflix on your Sky box: either sign up for Sky’s Ultimate On Demand package, which integrates the whole thing into the regular interface, or just launch it from the Apps menu and sign in as normal.

+Using the remote to log in is is typically painful but you should only have to do it once.
+After that, it’s a lot like using the Netflix app on any other streaming box or games console, if perhaps not quite as slick.

 Sky Q review: Remote

-If you lose your fancy new remote, press the Q button on the front of the box and the missing zapper will beep so you can dig it out of its hiding place.
-Down the back of the sofa, right?
-It always is.
+The new Touch Remote looks almost identical at a glance, but the crescent of playback controls and circular navigational panel are no longer touch-sensitive, which makes the name more than a little misleading.
+You now have to click through each menu using the four-way d-pad, which takes a bit of the slickness out of the whole process and can make scrolling through channel lists a bit of a chore.

+Playback controls are probably now a bit more accurate, making it slightly easier to find your spot when fast-forwarding or rewinding, but on the whole it feels like a step back.
+Fortunately, if you’ve got one of the old ones you don’t need to swap unless you break it, and if you never used the original version, you won’t know the difference.

 There’s also a tiny hole just under the Sky logo at the top of the remote that houses a microphone.
-Sadly it’s not for a new interactive karaoke channel but an as-yet-unavailable voice search function (actually, this is now live read more below).

-Every time you press the home button the menu defaults to the Top Picks page.
-We’d prefer if it opened on the last menu you used but it’s a minor gripe with what’s definitely a suitable upgrade.
-It’ll also control the telly as well as the box, so you can pretty much retire the one for your TV.

-UPDATE (22 March 2017): voice search has now been rolled out to Sky Q boxes via a software upgrade, and it works really nicely.
-Simply hold the mic button while you tell Sky what you're looking for, let go, and the box near-instantly responds with results.
+Sadly it’s not for a new interactive karaoke channel but a pretty-impressive-actually voice search function.
+Simply hold the mic button while you tell Sky what you're looking for, let go, and the box responds with results.
 It's very quick and snappy in action, and even responds to some famous movie quotes.
 You can see us putting the new feature through its paces in the video below.

+The remote will also control the telly as well as the box, so you can pretty much retire the one for your TV, and if you lose it you can press the Q button on the front of the box and the missing zapper will beep so you can dig it out of its hiding place.
+Down the back of the sofa, right?
+It always is.

 There’s a button at the 4 o’clock position around the remote’s circular touch pad that opens a sidebar of apps to show news and sport headlines, weather, and display photos from Facebook or a Bluetooth-connected device.
 You’re also able to stream audio over Bluetooth or AirPlay.
 It all feels a bit gimmicky to us, but it may be of niche appeal, especially if it's further developed.
 Live Premier League scores from across the league while you watch one game live could be handy, for example.